 Losses limited after an ownership change or acquisition.
 If the corporation has undergone an "ownership change" as defined in section 382(g), section 383 may limit the amount of capital gains that may be offset by prechange capital losses.
+In addition, section 382(h) may in some cases limit capital losses recognized after an ownership change when the loss accrued before the ownership change.
 Also, if a corporation acquires control of another corporation (or acquires its assets in a reorganization), section 384 may limit the amount of recognized built-in capital gains that may be offset by preaquisition capital losses.